bitcolorine/Je-suis-eclectique/about.md

 <img src="{{ site.baseurl }}/assets/img/vivienne-inspired.jpg" alt="Vivienne Westwood inspired watercolour">

 This is a website that explores creativity, artistry and talent.
-My personal road to finding my creative outlet after decades of searching and trying everything.
+My personal road to finding my creative outlet after decades of searching and trying (almost) everything.

 In short, this is about the "Someday Creative".